Novaloc Overdenture System: A New Approach To Low-Profile Attachments

 The patient felt more comfortable with her tooth display once the upper teeth were set back toward the alveolar ridge.

-But, when working with any dental implant attachment system, when the upper teeth are moved back toward the residual alveolar ridge, restorative space becomes a concern.
+However, restorative space becomes a concern when the upper teeth are moved back toward the residual alveolar ridge when working with any dental implant attachment system.
 I needed to determine if there was enough space to embed the attachment components within the acrylic base of the overdenture.

 Figure 6: The maxillary impression picked up components for the Novaloc system and the PEEK housings positioned on the Novaloc abutments intraorally.

-I positioned the Novaloc abutments to account for the thickness of the residual alveolar ridge soft tissues, as well as the path of insertion and removal.
-At this point, the goal is to construct the definitive prosthesis working with the foundation of the edentulous arch.
+I positioned the Novaloc abutments to account for the thickness of the residual alveolar ridge soft tissues and the path of insertion and removal.
+At this point, the goal is to construct the definitive prosthesis using the foundation of the edentulous arch.

-The restorative design for the patient's overdenture included an intaglio framework that supports the individual attachments.
-The patient's priority was for a durable overdenture due to the experience with the fracture of the initial overdenture.
-I designed the maxillary framework to accommodate an open palate should the patient ever want a change for some reason.
+The restorative design for the patient’s overdenture included an intaglio framework supporting individual attachments.
+The patient’s priority was a durable overdenture due to the experience with the fracture of the initial overdenture.
+I designed the maxillary framework to accommodate an open palate should the patient ever want a change.

 Figure 7: The maxillary overdenture prosthesis incorporates a metal intaglio framework, PEEK Novaloc attachment housings, and white PEEK Optiloc retention inserts.